Information for Scholars and Families

 Students discover their interests and begin the process of basic career exploration.
 They are taught to plan short- and long-term goals and develop the skills necessary to become successful high school scholars:

-- Develop and implement note-taking and study skills
+- Develop and implement notetaking and study skills

 - Work on test-taking and time-management skills